bonny/WordPress-Simple-History/docs/readme.md

 ## Todo

-- [ ] Add link to WordPress.org support forum
 - [ ] Add link to Simple-History.com main site
 - [ ] Add syntax highlighting to documentation `apply_filters...` and examples.
-- [ ] Merge into `main`, no reason to work from branch now when it's up and running.
 - [ ] Automattic deploy using GitHub Actions.